INSTRUCTOR: Dr. Scott Shamp

 All students enrolled in an NMIX class must complete the following during the first week of classes.
 1) Create a LinkedIn Account 2) Join the New Media Institute LinkedIn Group 3) Create a Facebook Profile.
 4) "Like" the New Media Institute Fan Page.
 5) Create a Twitter Account 5) "Follow" @NMIUGA & @NMIstudents.

 *All accounts must have the students full name and a picture.
 Links to each of these accounts can be found at the bottom of the NMI website (mynmi.net).

 |Individual Final Project||10|

-Monday 8/20: Social Media Requirements Met, Seating Assignemtns & Groups will be Posted
+Monday 8/19: Seating Assignments & Groups will be Posted

-Wednesday 8/29: Group Workday – Progress Check In & Presentation Planned
+Wednesday 8/28: Group Workday – Progress Check In